Table of Contents

 - Check out the schedule of upcoming events and see what is happening this week.

-- Go visit the Office of Student Activities, or OSA as it is sometimes called, and sign up for a club or an organization.
-OSA is the place that organizes, at least in part, the Juniata Activities Board, Student Government, and programs and events like Lobsterfest, Madrigal, Mountain Day, Coffeehouse performances, and countless other programs every week.
+- Go visit the Student Engagement and Campus Activities, or SECA as it is sometimes called, and sign up for a club or an organization.
+SECA is the place that organizes, at least in part, the Juniata Activities Board, Student Government, and programs and events like Lobsterfest, Madrigal, Mountain Day, Eagles After Dark, and countless other programs every week.

 - Get involved in an athletic team, whether you participate on a varsity program or play on an intramural team with your roommate.
 Or just get together with some friends from down the hall and support our Juniata teams as they compete against other schools in the Landmark Conference.